mfwre/rsincron/README.md

 - [x] loop checks for missed folders, if recursion is on, and adds them to the active watches
 - [x] general, configurable, logging (now it's very minimal to stdin/stderr)
-- [ ] loop checks for removed folders (if active watch is now looking nowhere move it to FailedWatches)
+- [x] loop checks for removed folders
 - [ ] better debug and info logging